 4. Simple, Smaller Home Plans

-A home with less square footage and a less complicated design equals a home that is more efficient to build by using less material and saving on labor costs.
-A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy efficient home by eliminating hard-to-reach corners.
+A home with less square footage and a less complicated design equals a more efficient home to build by using less material and saving on labor costs.
+A simpler design – without a lot of embellishments, bump-outs, etc. – also makes it easier to fully insulate the building envelope to make it an energy-efficient home by eliminating hard-to-reach corners.

 This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bump-outs in the walls.
 The more simple the building envelope can be, the more efficient it will be in both construction and energy-consumption performance (Plan #138-1012).